 Registration - Drop/Add - Override Requests

 All Registration Permits, Prerequisite Waivers, and Closed Class requests are submitted by students through Banner.
 The Registrar provides an instructional video to guide students through the process (Registration Guide).
 An explanation of the error and their resolution are outlined here (Registration errors).
-If resolution requires an override from the BMS department, click on the link at the bottom of the Banner webpage you are taken to when an enrollment error is generated (Registration Override Request) to submit a request.
+If a resolution requires an override from the BMS department, click on the link at the bottom of the Banner webpage you are taken to when an enrollment error is generated (Registration Override Request) to submit a request.
 Requests from the previous day are sent to the BMS department where they are addressed in the manner outlined below.

 As the BMS department denies requests to enroll in closed class sections (see below) students should check Banner on the Monday after tuition is due and the Wednesday after finals as grades are posted.
 Tuition deadlines are posted on the Registrar’s website.

 Repeat limits are not resolved by the BMS department.
 If you are taking a class for the third time (or more), you must download the Repeat Limit Approval form and get the appropriate signatures.
 Your advisor's signature is required for courses in your major.
 Your advisor's signature AND the signature of the department head of the department of the course are required for courses outside of your major.

 Permits: Prior Approval Required

 Registration permits on sections of BMS classes.
 Sections with permits are identified by clicking on the class CRN in Banner (Registration permit required).
 Reasons for these permits are addressed below.

 BMS 392, 393, 394 - Lab assistants: Lab assistants are coordinated by faculty.
 Please contact Dr. Capodilupo (Physiology Lab), Professor Hendricks (Anatomy Lab), or Dr. Baxter (Microbiology Lab) if you are interested.
 They will explain the class and submit the override request.
 Any student requesting enrollment into these classes will be directed to the faculty member above.